-Ted Olson, the lead attorney challenging Prop 8,
+Ted Olson, the lead attorney challenging Prop 8,fared better.

 Justice Sotomayor's questioning is a perfect example of why we cannot read too much into the tea leaves of oral argument.
 She asked pointed, sharp standing questions to each attorney: demanding a clear statement of injury from Mr. Cooper (which he could not provide) and a clear answer on state nullification from Mr. Olson (which he couldn't provide, either).